logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 4579(i) - SEMI ACOUSTIC

 A very rare guitar that does seem to be an attempt at recreating the "Club" style of a small single cutaway semi-acoustic.
 This model had a body depth of 1.75" (42mm), which was a little thinner than the earlier Clubs.
-Introduced in early 1970, just as the earlier Club-style models were being phased out, it only seems to have been offered for a year or so, with or without a Hofner vibrato tailpiece.
-It was then transfigured into the second version of the 4579, which was a solid body guitar, based even more on the G...on Les Paul concept.
-(See Solid Guitars Gallery)
+It also was fitted with double truss-rods, one of Walter Hofner's inovations which he put up for patent in 1969.
+The 4579(i) was introduced in early 1970, although it only seems to have been offered for a year or so before being transfigured into the second version of the 4579 - a solid-body version which looked and sounded even closer to the G...on Les Paul.
+Offered with or without a Hofner vibrato tailpiece.

 2. FULL DEPTH BODY ARCHTOPS: